benSepanski/breadthNPageInSYCL/README.md

 ## Directory structure

-* `graphs` contains instructions for obtaining the graphs used for benchmarking.
+* `bench` contains instructions for benchmarking the implementations
-* `annotatedLonestar` contains annotated descriptions of the Lonestar GPU implemenations of BFS and PR
+* `annotatedLonestar` provides annotations on the Lonestar GPU implemenations of BFS and PR for quick reference

 ## Tuxedo Setup